big city

 Costs with Part B

-Does medicare cover prosthetic legs?
-If you meet the criteria for coverage, Medicare will cover 80 percent of the cost of approved prosthetics, such as surgical bras and orthotics, that do not require surgery and can be used at home.
+Does Medicare cover prosthetic legs?
+If you meet the criteria for coverage, Medicare will cover 80% of the cost of approved prosthetics such as surgical bras and orthotics that don’t require surgery and can be used at home.
 You will be responsible for the remaining 20% and any cost exceeding the amount Medicare allows.
 In addition, you must pay your monthly Part B premium and meet your annual deductible before being granted coverage.

 Costs with Part C

 When selecting a Medicare Advantage plan, discussing the specifics of coverage and cost is important.
 All Medicare Advantage plans must provide at least the same coverage as original Medicare, but many plans offer additional coverage.
-The cost of a prosthetic device with a Medicare Advantage plan can vary greatly, so it is important to inquire about coverage and cost before signing up for the plan.
+The cost of a prosthetic device with a Medicare Advantage plan can vary widely, so it’s important to inquire about coverage and cost before signing up for the plan.

 Costs with Medigap